Backlinks and referring domains are terms that are often used interchangeably.

 Now Over to You

-In conclusion, the number of unique referring domains is more important than backlinks as you can have multiple links from one source.
+In conclusion, the number of unique referring domains is usually more important than raw backlink count because multiple backlinks from the same domain pass diminishing value over time.

 Frequently Asked Questions (FAQ)